kext/anolis-brain-interface/Concept.md

 If a micro SD card is required it will be the biggest consumer of power with peaks in excess of 100mA.
 The power supply must therefore be able to handle this current and should be able to supply at least 300mA to leave enough capacity for the other components.

+The micro SD card needs to be inserted into a socket.
+The socket should be as small as possible and use up as little space on the board as possible.
+A good choice will be the Molex socket 47571-0001.
+It leaves enough clearance under the card that it can overlap other components.

 ### Power Supply

 The system must be powered by batteries to enable a wireless operation.